 - Duty defined: Something that someone is required to do.

-- Duty: an action that is morally or legally required.
+- Duty defined: an action that is morally or legally required.

-- Egoism: the belief that people should act in their own self-interest.
+- Egoism defined: the belief that people should act in their own self-interest.

-- Either/or: the idea that a choice must be made between two options and that only one can be chosen.
+- Either/or defined: the idea that a choice must be made between two options and that only one can be chosen.

 - Emotion defined: A feeling or mental state.